Managing symptoms and side effects

 If these strategies don’t help, your doctor may recommend a laxative such as coloxyl or senna.
 Fibre supplements such Fybogel or Metamucil are not recommended for constipation related to medicines or cancer, as they are likely to make this worse.

-Some chemotherapy drugs can damage the healthy cells that line the small and large bowel, causing diarrhoea.
-In particular, chemotherapies that contain the drug 5-FU (5 fluorouracil), Taxotere (docetaxel) and the oral chemotherapy Xeloda (capecitabine).
+Some chemotherapy and targeted drugs can damage the healthy cells that line the small and large bowel, causing diarrhoea.
 Diarrhoea can also be caused by an infection or drugs used to treat constipation.

 Diarrhoea can be an unwanted minor side effect of treatment, but can sometimes be more serious.
-If you are not in regular contact with an oncology nurse or are only seeing your oncologist once a month or less, it can be difficult to know when to report diarrhoea.
 If you are having more than six watery diarrhoea episodes in 24 hours, or if diarrrhoea continues for more than 24 hours and is not responding to changes to your diet or diarrhoea medications, it is important to let your oncologist, nurse or GP know immediately.
 You should also seek medical advice if you have diarrhoea and experience any of the following symptoms:

 - Fever of 38°C or higher